opencv/opencv/modules/core/doc/drawing_functions.rst

     :param pt2: Vertex of the rectangle opposite to  ``pt1`` .

-    :param r: Alternative specification of the drawn rectangle.
+    :param rec: Alternative specification of the drawn rectangle.

     :param color: Rectangle color or brightness (grayscale image).